JackDesBwa/moire-experiments/README.rst

 It assumes gratings are saved as /tmp/i1.png and /tmp/i2.png (note: other scripts do not save such images).

-* Left drag to move image (Ctrl to constrain X, Shift to constrain Y)
+* Left drag to move image (Ctrl to constrain X, Shift to constrain Y, Alt to rotate)
 * Right drag to rotate image
 * Double left click to reset position
 * Double right click to reset rotation